In this blog, we discuss how control design is a key part of your risk management process.

 - New Control Verbiage: On a quarterly basis, managers review users’ access to all key systems to ensure access is appropriate.

 While the above example is a simple one, it does a great job of demonstrating the importance of designing specific controls.
-Organizations should perform careful process walkthroughs to gain understanding of how their business operates.
+Organizations should perform careful process walkthroughs to gain an understanding of how their business operates.
 Evaluate what your risks really are, and which controls could help mitigate those risks.

 After designing your controls correctly, you can proceed to test their effectiveness.
 However, make sure not to overlook the importance of the control design phase.
 In a changing world where risks are increasing, companies will be glad they carefully considered these control design issues.